bhuisgen/neon-webdocs/docs/neon/index.md

 # Neon

-Neon is an web server dedicated to serve Javascript web applications.
+Neon is a web server dedicated to serve Javascript web applications.
 Like any other web servers, the hosted websites are served to clients but with three major features:

 - it can fetch content from external services